-- Enforcing the school's uniform on a day-to-day basis. - Ensuring that teachers understand this policy and what to do if a pupil is in breach of the policy. - Listening to the opinions and wishes of the school community in regard to the school's uniform and making appropriate recommendations to the governing board. - Providing pupils with an exemption letter as appropriate, e.g. for a pupil who has a broken arm and requires a loose-fitting top.
+- Enforcing the school's uniform rules on a day-to-day basis. - Ensuring that teachers understand this policy and what to do if a pupil is in breach of the policy. - Listening to the opinions and wishes of the school community in regard to the school's uniform and making appropriate recommendations to the governing board. - Providing pupils with an exemption letter as appropriate, e.g. for a pupil who has a broken arm and requires a loose-fitting top.

-Staff members are responsible for:
+Staff are responsible for:

-- Ensuring that pupils dress in accordance with this policy at all times. - Talk to pupils who are in breach of this policy and speak to parents. - Ensuring that pupils understand why having a consistent and practical school uniform is important, e.g. school identity.
+- Ensuring that pupils dress in accordance with this policy at all times. - Where appropriate to their role, disciplining pupils (in line with the behaviour policy) who are in breach of this policy. - Ensuring that pupils understand why having a consistent and practical school uniform is important, e.g. school identity.